ADITYONALDO/Fitness-Trainer-Appointment-Scheduling/README.md

     3. Click the "Save Changes" button to apply the changes.

-    Developers Suggestion - edit one appointment at a time and press 'Save Changes' button to save the data.
+    Developers Note - edit one appointment at a time and press 'Save Changes' button to save the data.
                       (Example - Edit appointment 1 and press Save Changes button to save, then edit appointment 2 and so on)